✦ Scandinavian-inspired design, curated for modern living

 How Often Should I Empty the Dehumidifier’s Water Tank?

 You should empty the dehumidifier’s water tank whenever it’s full, usually every few hours to daily, depending on humidity levels.
-Regularly checking guarantees peak performance and prevents overflow, keeping your space dry and comfortable.
+In a very wet basement, a small tank can fill quickly.
+Regularly checking the tank helps maintain performance and prevents overflow.
+If you do not want to empty the bucket often, choose a model with continuous drainage or a built-in pump.

 Can a Dehumidifier Reduce Mold Growth in Basements?